sywangyi/kernel-builder/docs/toolchain.md

 To make this possible, we import the glibc and libstd++ derivations from an old nixpkgs.
 We then create an intermediate stdenv to rebuild gcc/libgcc against the old glibc.
 Then glibc, libstdc++, and the rebuilt gcc form make a new stdenv together.
+We also link libstdc++ statically.